alicialonso/climbing-gym-revenue/README.md

 # climbing-gym-revenue
-Data Analysis porject to improve revenue and retention in a climbing gym (synthetic data)
+Data Analysis project to improve revenue and retention in a climbing gym (based on synthetic data).